uadmin/uadmin-docs/dapi.rst

 """""""""""""""""""""
 `Back to Top (Model Methods)`_

 APIDisabledDelete controls the data API's disabled for delete commands.
+The purpose of this model function is to disable delete access to an assigned model regardless of the user privilege so even if you are logged in as admin, you are still not permitted to delete the records in the assigned model because it is disabled.
+By default, APIDisabledDelete returns **false**.

 Structure: